ilan2011/recipe-nutrition-analysis/README.md

 - Maintains interpretability of coefficients
 - Can handle correlated features (like our various nutritional ratios)

+### Hyperparameter Selection

+For our Lasso regression model, we'll tune the alpha parameter, which controls the strength of regularization.
+This is important because:

+1. With many nutritional features that may be correlated, we need to find the right balance between fitting the data and preventing overfitting
+2. The alpha parameter will help identify which features are most important for prediction by potentially shrinking less important coefficients to zero

 ### Hyperparameter Tuning
 - Used GridSearchCV with 5-fold cross-validation
 - Tuned Lasso's alpha parameter across 50 values from 10^-4 to 1
 - Best alpha = 1.0000, indicating strong regularization was beneficial
 - This suggests some features were less important for prediction

 ### Model Performance
-The final model achieved an MAE of 10.75 calories, compared to the baseline's 77.35 calories - an 86% improvement.
+The final model achieved an MAE of 10.75 calories, compared to the baseline's 77.35 calories: an 86% improvement.

 Key insights from feature coefficients:
 1. Carbohydrates (11.54), total fat (5.59), and protein (2.21) emerged as the strongest predictors